 - Killer Frost absorbed heat in order to power her ice powers.
 Since you'd expect An Ice Person to be weak against fire, this tends to be a dangerous surprise for heroes facing her.

 - Johnny Storm can do this, although if it's heat (rather than fire) it's a strain and dumping the energy absorbed is a problem.
 In such cases he usually has to gain high altitude and then release the energy in a serious flare.
 After which he is usually only semi-conscious and needs someone to catch him.

 - Thor can absorb electricity.

-- In the second X-Men movie Rogue absorbs Pyro's powers and uses them to put out the fires he had created, though she doesn't directly absorb the fire.
+- In X2: X-Men United, Rogue absorbs Pyro's powers and uses them to put out the fires he had created, though she doesn't directly absorb the fire.

 - Anna in Finding Gaia.
 She can use her own energy to grow plants, but can also reverse the process and drain surrounding flora to compensate for lack of sleep or heal injury.
 Jason's power works in a similar way, but with life force.

 - Harry Dresden of The Dresden Files does this on occasion.
 How do you escape a boat?
 Freeze part of a lake.
 How do you do that?
 Absorb the heat and release it as a fireball.
 Takes it Up to Eleven in Changes when he becomes the Winter Knight, doing this to Chain Lightning dozens of mooks.
 Even Lea is impressed.

 - Dragons in The Last Dragon Chronicles can swallow a flame, putting it out.
 This goes for candles, fireplaces, and forest fires (if the dragon is big enough).
 Most of the dragons in the series, however, are only big enough to swallow candle flames.